agocke/agocke.github.io/content/blog/2017-10-13-localfunc.md

 Title: Lambdas and Local Functions
 Slug: localfunc
-Status: draft

-One of the big features that came with C# 7 was local functions, but a question that's been asked by many users is, "when should I use them instead of a lambda?"
-They're both forms of functions that can be nested within other functions, so it's reasonable to ask what the difference between them is.
+Ever since local functions were added in C# 7 a common user question has been, "when should I use them instead of a lambda?"
+They're both forms of functions that can be nested within other functions, so it's reasonable to ask what the difference is.
 First, it's probably useful to say when *can* you use them instead of a lambda.
 The answer is: wherever you can define a statement, you can use a local function instead of a lambda.
 Basically, if there's a pair of curly braces, you can use a local function instead of a lambda.
 The only thing that a lambda can do that a local function cannot is be defined in an expression context (like a field initializer).[^1]

-So now that we've covered where you *can* use local functions instead of lambdas, that leaves the question of where you *should*?
+So now that we've covered where you *can* use local functions instead of lambdas, that leaves the question of where you *should*.
 This is somewhat of a personal style question, but I can give you some situations where local functions can do things that lambdas can't.
 The most obvious of these is that local functions can have names, while lambdas can't.
 In fact,